playht/text-to-speech-api/README.md

 - `Authorization`: This is where your secret key goes.
 - `X-User-ID`: This is where your Play.ht user ID goes.

-These credentials are sent to you once you register for API access.
-If you haven't done that yet, you can contact us on `support [at] play.ht`.
+To access your credentials, make sure you're logged-in to your Play.ht account, then visit your [API Access page](https://play.ht/app/api-access).
+If you're having issues, you can reach out to us on `support [at] play.ht`.

 Make sure to store your secret key privately and do not share it.
 Never use your secret key in the front-end part of your app or in the browser.